 Yes, there is a difference between measuring liquid and dry ingredients when it comes to cups, and yes, you need both.
 Liquid cups have measuring lines well below the rims, so you have room for the ingredients to slosh a bit without spilling.
 Why bother filling a dry measuring cup with water just to have some of it spill from the sink to the mixer?
 Even if you did win the egg-and-spoon race at camp when you were nine, it’s better to avoid the risk and have a better measurement of your liquids.
 To accurately measure a liquid ingredient, pour it into the measuring cup, set the cup on a flat surface and squat down so the measuring line is at eye level and it meets the liquid ingredient.
 Liquid measuring cups come in 1 cup, 2 cup, 4 cup and 8 cup measures.
-I suggest glass over plastic because it’s better for measuring hot liquids.
-My 2-cup Pyrex Glass Measuring Cup is one of the baking tools I use most often.
+My 2-cup OXO Measuring Cup is one of the baking tools I use most often.

 It doesn’t matter if you’re competing in the Great British Bake Off or you’re making cookies for Santa, dry measuring cups are essential tools for the kitchen.
 Standard dry measuring cups are 1/4, 1/3, 1/2 and 1 cup measures and are meant to be filled to the brim so you can sweep off the excess.
 They are used for dry ingredients such as flour, sugar, oats, cocoa powder, etc. I recommend stainless steel because it’s more durable and can withstand the heat of the dishwasher.
 My plastic measuring cups from college started melting when I left them to close to the stove!
 Another tip: Avoid purchasing dry measuring cups with spouts as they will slightly alter the measurements of your ingredients.
-I own the All-Clad Stainless Steel Measuring Cups from Williams Sonoma and love them.
-The cups also come in copper.
+I own All-Clad Stainless Steel Measuring Cups and love them.

 Another essential in any kitchen, measuring spoons come in 1/4 teaspoon, 1/2 teaspoon, 1 teaspoon and 1 tablespoon measurements.
 Again, I recommend stainless steel for durability and accuracy.
 It’s handy to have two pairs in the kitchen to measure dry ingredients (baking soda, salt, spices) and wet ingredients (vanilla extract, cream, honey), otherwise you will likely be washing them after each use.
 I have the measuring spoons that match my measuring cups from Williams Sonoma.